metafates/mangal/README.md

 Mangal also supports integration with anilist.

-It will mark chapters as read on Anilsit when you read them inside mangal.
+Besides fetching metadata for each manga when downloading, mangal can also mark chapters as read on your Anilsit profile when you read them inside mangal.

 For more information see [wiki](https://github.com/metafates/mangal/wiki/Anilist-Integration)

-> Maybe I'll add more sites in the future, like [myanimelist](https://myanimelist.net/).
-Open for suggestions!

 ## Honorable mentions